eclipse-archived/ceylon-lang.org/documentation/1.0/tour/dynamic.md

 ## Example

-This example demonstrates the use of a native JavaScript API:
+This example demonstrates the use of a native JavaScript API.
+Try it:

     dynamic {
         dynamic req = XMLHttpRequest();